UK government sets boundaries on Melrose’s GKN bid

-Greg Clark, secretary of state for business, energy and industrial strategy, published a letter to Melrose’s chief executive Simon Peckham on March 26, requesting that the deal include a raft of UK-centric “binding” promises if it goes ahead.“GKN is a valued employer – directly and through ...
+Greg Clark MP, secretary of state for business, energy and industrial strategy, published a letter to Melrose’s chief executive Simon Peckham on Monday requesting that the deal includes a raft of UK-centric “binding” promises if it goes ahead.“GKN is a valued employer – directly and through its supply ...

 Please take a trial or subscribe to access this content.